Cookies on the SIM Sherpa website

 Screenshot of conversation with a SMARTY customer service representative

-There's now a handy app on SMARTY though.
-And if you’re tech savvy you can use your online account and their self-help resources here to get to the bottom of your issue yourself.
+You can get in touch with their chat agent using SMARTY’s app too.
+Or if you’re tech savvy you can use your online account and their self-help resources here to get to the bottom of your issue yourself.

 Useful link: Best networks for customer service